canax/htmlform/README.md

-Anax htmlform module.
+Anax htmlform module, to build html forms using classes, arrays and methods.

-Usage
+Dependency
 ------------------

-Short examples on how to use the module htmlform.
+This module has a tight relationship with Anax and is depending on the `$di` and services for `session`, `response`, `request` and `url`.

 License
 ------------------

 This software carries a MIT license.
+See [LICENSE.txt](LICENSE.txt) for details.